 There may be no better time than now to recognize our brains for the great work they do, and to thank sleep for making the other 16 hours or so of the day that much more bearable.
-After all, March 13-19 is Brain Awareness Week and the entire month of March is Sleep Awareness Week.
 The brain and sleep – it’s nearly impossible to have one at peak performance without the other hitting on all cylinders, so it only makes sense we pay them their due respects at the same time.

 Brain Awareness Week is a global celebration launched by The Dana Alliance for Brain Initiatives.
 It's a time for all of us to appreciate all that the brain does for us and to bring attention to ongoing advances in brain science (i.e., neurology) and advocating for continued financial support in that regard.
 Amazing research continues in many areas, as pointed out by ngm.nationalgeographic.com, such as mapping the 100,000 miles of wiring in the human brain, drilling down into a better understanding of individual nerve cells (neurons), and how those neurons produce and utilize thousands of various protein types.
 The term “mind-boggling” comes to mind.

 One subject that continues to challenge scientists – we might even go as far as to say “stymie” or “mystify” them – is how the brain works while we sleep, and even what the biological purpose of sleep is.
 A few things we do know, as scientificamerican.com points out, is that sleep “serves to reenergize the body’s cells, clear waste from the brain, and support learning and memory."
 But there probably is a lot more to it than that, and scientists are losing sleep (we conjecture) trying to figure it all out.